Will-Nolen99/StarterLanguage/README.md

-int ::= some regular expression float ::= some regular expression boolean ::= true | false string ::= " some regular expression surrounded in quotes " array ::= [{array contents}]
+int ::= some regular expression float ::= some regular expression       This will match and number with a decimal and value on the right of the decimal   1.2  .3 .34 0.11231  are all valid  1.
+1 are not valid boolean ::= true | false string ::= " some regular expression surrounded in quotes " array ::= [{array contents}]